-Varicose veins are normal veins which have become abnormal because of a change in the pattern of circulation elsewhere in the leg.
+Varicose veins are normal veins that have become abnormal because of a change in the circulation pattern elsewhere in the leg.
 They are large, rope-like veins that often cause discomfort in the form of pain with prolonged periods of standing.

-Varicose veins are the most common form of vascular disease, affecting between 15%-25% of all adults, and approximately 50% of people over the age of 50.
-Approximately half of the population has some form of vein disease, with women having a higher incidence than men.
+Varicose veins are the most common form of vascular disease, affecting 15%-25% of all adults and approximately 50% of people over 50.
+About half of the population has some form of vein disease, with women having a higher incidence than men.

 - Burning or tingling sensations